 Myth: If I tell the A Place to Talk listeners

 something, then they’ll talk about me to their friends.

 Myth: A Place to Talk listeners are just there to work

 on homework; I’ll annoy them if I talk to them.

 Fact: You may catch our listeners reading a book when you visit one of our rooms, but not out of disinterest.
 Listeners are there because they want to hear what you have to say; feel free to walk right in!

 Myth: Nobody goes to A Place to Talk besides

 Fact: During the Fall 2018 semester, there were over 640 visits to the APTT rooms.
 These visits were from a wide variety of students, not only freshmen.

 Thank you for your interest in A Place to Talk!
 Our peer listeners offer a unique and invaluable service to the Hopkins community: actively listening to students without giving advice.
 If you believe that you have the empathy and commitment required to be a part of APTT, we encourage you to apply.
-We are currently not accepting applications, but please provide us with your email and check back at the beginning of the spring semester for more information about the next application cycle!
+We are not currently accepting applications, but please provide us with your email and check back at the beginning of the fall semester for more information about the next application cycle!